[HISTORY: Adopted by the Board of Trustees of the Village of Dobbs Ferry as indicated in article histories. Amendments noted where applicable.]

 [Amended 10-2-1984 by L.L.
 No. 6-1984]

-Every applicant for a Class A, Class B or Class C license shall be required to answer a reasonable number of questions, written or oral, as devised by the Board, to show that he has sufficient knowledge and technical ability to perform or supervise the installation, alteration and repair of electrical wiring and equipment; and no license shall be issued unless the applicant obtains the minimum passing score established by the Board.
+Every applicant for a Class A, Class B or Class C license shall be required to answer a reasonable number of questions, written or oral, as devised by the Board, to show that he has sufficient knowledge and technical ability to perform or supervise the installation, alteration and repair of plumbing systems, fixtures and equipment; and no license shall be issued unless the applicant obtains the minimum passing score established by the Board.
 The minimum passing score shall be the same and the examination shall be identical in scope for all applicants for the same class of license.

 Should an applicant fail to attain the minimum passing score established by the Board, he may initiate a new application not less than 30 days from the date of the examination.